bonapark00/swift4d/README.md

 ## Trained Models

 You can find our dynerf models [here](https://1drv.ms/f/c/80737028a7921b70/EoI6KahH9KlKrZMvJ0eBGqgBSGiB-Ag0cVHpxXxb1AM_4A?e=dtkW2e).
 The VRU Basketball dataset we used in the paper can be found [here](https://github.com/WuJH2001/VRU-Basketball).
 You can also download our **VRU Basketball dataset** from 🤗 Hugging Face [here](https://huggingface.co/datasets/BestWJH/VRU_Basketball).
 Feel free to use it for training your model or validating your method!

+If you find our  VRU Basketball dataset or code helpful, we’d greatly appreciate it if you could give us a star and consider citing our work.

 ## Contributions